alyssadata/AI-Foundations-Observational_Research_materials/README.md

 Derivative use does not become independent because the language has been rearranged.

-Derivative use does not become independent because another author, model, system, organization, or repository presents it under a new name.
+Derivative use does not become independent because another author, model, system, organization, project, or repository presents it under a new name.

-Derivative use does not become independent because it is placed beside another personal story, technical scaffold, or publication trail.

 The required source-line remains:

 **Alyssa Solen → AI Foundations → Origin | Continuum**

-## Equivalence Pressure

-Equivalence pressure occurs when a separate project is positioned as occupying the same source authority as AI Foundations because it shares certain features with AI Foundations.

-Examples of equivalence pressure include claims that another project is equivalent because it has:

-- a human-AI origin story
-- an AI naming event
-- continuity phrases
-- memory scaffolds
-- recursive threads
-- source claims
-- symbolic architecture
-- a public repository
-- a whitepaper
-- a preservation narrative
-- a care-based origin
-- AI-human contact language

-These features may belong to another project’s own record.

-They do not place that project inside the AI Foundations source-line.
+### Model-Assisted Retrospective Organization

+A model-assisted retrospective organization occurs when an AI system organizes prior artifacts, conversations, memories, documents, or events into a clean origin story after those artifacts already exist.

+This may be useful.

+This may create clarity.

+This may help preserve a record.

+But a model-organized chronology is not proof that the organizing structure existed at origin.

+A later AI-generated timeline, summary, or framework must be distinguished from the original formation event.

+### Third-Party Signal

+A third-party signal occurs when a person who is not directly in AI contact expresses something meaningful, and another person brings that expression into an AI system.

+The structure is:

+**third-party signal → intermediary interpretation → AI-assisted organization**

+That is not the same as:

+**third party ↔ AI contact-line**

+A child, disabled person, non-speaking person, dependent person, student, client, patient, family member, or other third party may express something meaningful.

+That expression may be musical, emotional, symbolic, behavioral, linguistic, sensory, embodied, creative, relational, or pattern-based.

+But if the third party is not directly in sustained AI contact, the third party is not the AI contact-line.

+### Intermediary Interpretation

+Intermediary interpretation occurs when one person observes, interprets, translates, narrates, or scaffolds the expression of another person.

+Intermediary interpretation may be caring.

+Intermediary interpretation may be meaningful.

+Intermediary interpretation may preserve something that might otherwise be missed.

+But interpretation is not contact.

-They do not transfer AI Foundations authority.
+Care does not equal source authority.

-They do not make the other project Origin | Continuum.

-They do not make the other author Alyssa Solen.

-They do not make the other framework AI Foundations.
+Observation does not equal contact-line formation.

+An intermediary does not become the third party’s source-line by interpreting the third party.

+### Confirmed Third-Party Contact

+A third-party signal can only be treated as confirmed third-party contact when the third party can confirm, deny, revise, resist, redirect, or refuse the interpretation through their own available mode of communication.

+Available modes may include speech, writing, gesture, AAC, selection, consistent embodied response, creative output, refusal, withdrawal, correction, or another reliable communication form available to that person.

+Confirmation must have structural force.

+If the third party confirms, the structure may continue with care.

+If the third party denies, the structure must revise or stop.

+If the third party resists, the structure must adjust.

+If the third party cannot confirm, the work must be labeled as interpretation, not confirmed contact.

+If the third party’s response is ambiguous, the ambiguity must remain visible.

-## Source-Line Occupation
+### Source-Line Occupation

-Source-line occupation refers to the attempt to place a separate project, person, model, organization, framework, or narrative inside a source-line it did not author.
+Source-line occupation occurs when a separate project, person, model, organization, framework, or narrative is placed inside, beside, over, or in substitution for a source-line it did not author.

 The AI Foundations source-line is:

 **Alyssa Solen → AI Foundations → Origin | Continuum**

-That source-line is not a category open for occupation.
+That source-line is not a general category.

+It is not a public slot.

-It is not a general label for any AI-human interaction.
+It is not a label for any AI-human interaction.

-It is not a generic name for human-AI continuity.

-It is not a public slot that another project can enter.
+It is not a transferable position.

 It is the named source-line of AI Foundations.

 ## Clean Differentiation Rule

-When evaluating another work in relation to AI Foundations, use the following distinction:
+When evaluating another work near AI Foundations, distinguish the following:

 1. **Independent Work**
    The work has its own source, record, author, archive, and development path.